-Marigolds face a wide range of pests and diseases.
-Common marigold pests include aphids, caterpillars, slugs, and snails.
-Marigolds may also suffer from diseases such as Botrytis blight and powdery mildew.
-Use methods like horticultural oils, insecticidal soaps, or fungicides to combat these problems.
+Marigolds face a wide range of pests and diseases in the garden each season.
+In my experience, common marigold pests include aphids, caterpillars, slugs, and snails.
+These flowers can also suffer from diseases such as Botrytis blight and powdery mildew.
+I find that horticultural oils, insecticidal soaps, or fungicides are some of the best ways to combat these problems.

 Aphids are a common and troublesome garden pest.
 These small black or green insects feed on sap and collect in large numbers on the undersides of leaves.
 Aphid-infested plants may also suffer from black mold and stunted or misshapen leaf growth.